kh296/dawn-containers/README.md

-  on the node from which the script is sourced, sets values for [oneCCL](https://uxlfoundation.github.io/oneCCL/) and [Intel MPI](https://www.intel.com/content/www/us/en/docs/mpi-library/developer-reference-linux/2021-15/) environment variables that affect MPI performance, and defines an MPI launch command that will use all allocated resources:
+  on the node from which the script is sourced, sets values for [oneCCL](https://uxlfoundation.github.io/oneCCL/) and [Intel MPI](https://www.intel.com/content/www/us/en/docs/mpi-library/developer-reference-linux/2021-15/) environment variables that affect MPI performance and log levels, and defines an MPI launch command that will use all allocated resources:
   ```
   MPI_LAUNCH="mpiexec -n ${WORLD_SIZE} -ppn ${TASKS_PER_NODE} --hosts ${NODELIST}"
   ```